 Himangi Mittal

-I am a second year Master of Science in Robotics (MSR) student in the Robotics Institute (RI) at Carnegie Mellon University (CMU), working with Prof. Abhinav Gupta and collaborating with Prof. Pedro Morgado at UW-Madison.
+I am a first year Ph.D. student in the Robotics Institute (RI) at Carnegie Mellon University (CMU), working with Prof. Shubham Tulsiani.
+I graduated with a Master of Science in Robotics (MSR) from the Robotics Institute (RI) at Carnegie Mellon University (CMU) where I worked with Prof. Abhinav Gupta and collaborated with Prof. Pedro Morgado at UW-Madison.
 Previously, I worked as a Research Assistant at CMU with Prof. David Held at the R-Pad Lab, in collaboration with Pittsburgh-based autonomous driving company, Argo AI.

 During my Masters at CMU, I am working on self-supervised representation learning methods for multimodal audio-visual videos.
 Previously, as a RA at CMU, I worked on self-supervised algorithms for 3D LiDAR point clouds.
 I did my bachelors from Jaypee Institute of Information Technology, Noida, India where I worked with Dr. Anuja Arora.